Architectural approaches for AI and ML in multitenant solutions

 When you build a solution to use AI and ML, you can choose to use prebuilt components, or to build custom components.
 There are two key decisions you need to make.
 The first is the platform or service you use for AI and ML.
 The second is whether you use pretrained models or build your own custom models.

 Platforms: There are many Azure services that you can use for your AI and ML workloads.
-For example, Azure Cognitive Services and Azure OpenAI Service provide APIs to perform inference against prebuilt models, and Microsoft manages the underlying resources.
-Azure Cognitive Services enables you to quickly deploy a new solution, but it gives you less control over how training and inference are performed, and it might not suit every type of workload.
+For example, Azure AI Services and Azure OpenAI Service provide APIs to perform inference against prebuilt models, and Microsoft manages the underlying resources.
+Azure AI Services enables you to quickly deploy a new solution, but it gives you less control over how training and inference are performed, and it might not suit every type of workload.
 In contrast, Azure Machine Learning is a platform that enables you to build, train, and use your own ML models.
 Azure Machine Learning provides control and flexibility, but it increases the complexity of your design and implementation.
 Review the machine learning products and technologies from Microsoft to make an informed decision when selecting an approach.

-Models: Even when you don't use a full model that's provided by a service like Azure Cognitive Services, you can still accelerate your development by using a pretrained model.
-If a pretrained model doesn't precisely suit your needs, consider extending a pretrained model by applying a technique called transfer learning or fine-tunning.
+Models: Even when you don't use a full model that's provided by a service like Azure AI Services, you can still accelerate your development by using a pretrained model.
+If a pretrained model doesn't precisely suit your needs, consider extending a pretrained model by applying a technique called transfer learning or fine-tuning.
 Transfer learning enables you to extend an existing model and apply it to a different domain.
 For example, if you're building a multitenant music recommendation service, you might consider building off a pretrained model of music recommendations, and use transfer learning to train the model for a specific user's music preferences.

-By using a prebuilt ML platforms like Azure Cognitive Services or Azure OpenAI Service, or a pretrained model, you can significantly reduce your initial research and development costs.
+By using a prebuilt ML platforms like Azure AI Services or Azure OpenAI Service, or a pretrained model, you can significantly reduce your initial research and development costs.
 The use of prebuilt platforms might save you many months of research, and avoid the need to recruit highly qualified data scientists to train, design, and optimize models.

 Cost optimization